buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcSpatialStructureElement.md

 ## Attributes

 ### CompositionType
 Denotes, whether the predefined spatial structure element represents itself, or an aggregate (complex) or a part (part).
 The interpretation is given separately for each subtype of spatial structure element.
-If no _CompositionType_ is asserted, the default value ''ELEMENT'' applies.\X\0D
+If no _CompositionType_ is asserted, the default value ''ELEMENT'' applies.

-{ .change-ifc2x4}\X\0D
+{ .change-ifc2x4}
 > IFC4 CHANGE  Attribute made optional.

 ## Formal Propositions